 Lazy Eyelid Surgery

 Some people are born with lazy eyelids and some develop the condition later in life.
-Either way, a “droopy eyelid” or “lazy eyelid” gives one an appearance of looking sleepy and unfocused.
 The reason for a droopy eyelid is a functional weakness of the eyelid-opening mechanism, called the levator.
 Lazy eyelid surgery, sometimes called ptosis correction surgery, corrects these droopy eyes by tightening the levator muscle.
-It is a very delicate procedure and should only be performed by experienced specialist plastic surgeons.

 Find out more about our Eyelid Surgery procedures at Sydney Plastic Surgery >>